 - Facilitated a partnership between Batbak and Rujo Agritrade in order to extend smallholder credit financing for agro-inputs and mechanisation service provision.

-- Strengthened relationships between Batbak and AMSIG, a rice and soya bean processing company which also bought groundnuts valued at GHS 50,000 from Batbak in 2018.
+- Strengthened relationships between Batbak and AMSIG, a rice- and soybean-processing company which also bought groundnut valued at GHS 50,000 from Batbak in 2018.